liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/00-aplying-lexicon-styles-to-your-application-intro.markdown

 ## Configuring Your Apps Actions Menu [](id=configuring-your-apps-actions-menu)

 In previous versions of Liferay it was common to have a series of buttons or menus with actions in the different views of the app.
-In Liferay 7 the proposed pattern is to move all of these actions to the upper right menu, leaving the primary action(often an "Add" operation) visible in the add menu.
+In @product-ver@ the proposed pattern is to move all of these actions to the upper right menu, leaving the primary action(often an "Add" operation) visible in the add menu.
 For example, the web content application has the actions menu shown below: